mtbannister/mtbannister.github.io/_pages/postdoc_ad.md

 International collaborations include the <a href="http://lsst-sssc.github.io/index.html">Vera Rubin Observatory</a>, <a href="http://www.ossos-survey.org/">OSSOS</a>/<a href="https://www.colossos.net/">Colours of OSSOS</a>, <a href="https://www.ssols.space/">SSOLS</a>, JWST's DiSCo-TNOs, and planetary missions including ESA's <a href="https://www.cometinterceptor.space/">Comet Interceptor</a> and NASA's <a href="https://www.nasa.gov/planetarydefense/dart/">DART</a>.
 UC has a rapidly growing network of space-related research groups across geology, engineering and other disciplines.
 Observing time with UC's Mt John Ōtehīwai Observatory at Takapō is available.
-Teaching is part of the position; for two courses in first-year and second-year undergraduate astronomy (ASTR109 and ASTR211).
+Teaching is part of the position; into first-year and second-year undergraduate astronomy (ASTR109 and ASTR211).

 We are committed to making the culture and community of the planetary science field a supportive and welcoming place for all.
 People from historically marginalised groups and communities are particularly encouraged to apply.